Superexpert/openai-changes-everything-com/episodes/ignoring-responsible-ai-could-cost-your-company-millions/index.markdown

 ---

-For more details, subscribe to the [*OpenAI Changes Everything* podcast](https://openai.com/podcast) for future episodes on AI's role in healthcare, education, and ethics.
+For more details, subscribe to the [*Move 37 Podcast* podcast](https://move37podcast.ai) for future episodes on AI's role in healthcare, education, and ethics.